One to one relationship in laravel

 }

-In the address method, we used hasOne() and passed relation model class to it.
+In the address method, we used hasOne() and passed the relation model class to it.
 Next, Eloquent automatically converts queries to fetch data based on relation instances.

-Now, we can store and retrieve address information from employee model but sometimes we require to get Inverse data.
-So let's define the Inverse relation between both tables.
+Now, we can store and retrieve address information from the employee model but sometimes we require to get Inverse data.
+So let’s define the Inverse relation between both tables.
 Open app/Models/Address.php and update as below:

 <?php